December 4, 2017

 The education revolution that's been making headlines for the last decade is officially in full swing, and Dr. Danny Tanguay credits a powerful triple threat: technology, diversity and students.
 Yes, students.
 Or, to be exact, what today's tech-savvy students need.

-Using that undeniable reality as a lens, SNHU spent the better part of 2016 revamping the online MEd in Curriculum and Instruction (MEd CIN) to align with the change in market demands (including anticipated job growth of 8 percent), along with what now constitutes the qualities of a good teacher.
+Using that undeniable reality as a lens, SNHU spent the better part of 2016 revamping the online MEd in Curriculum and Instruction (MEd CIN) to align with the change in market demands (including anticipated job growth of 8%), along with what now constitutes the qualities of a good teacher.

 Tanguay (rhymes with Segway), SNHU's associate dean of online education programs and a 20-year veteran of secondary and postsecondary education, recently reflected on the changes.
 "When we were looking at this program, it wasn't about what I wanted as a teacher," he said.
 "It wasn't about how I was taught to teach.
 It was about what the students are going to need.
 And in order to serve the students, we need to make sure our teachers have the skills to meet them on their terms."